Drook93/ONS-Govenment-Public-Spending-Forecast/README.md

   ## Testing Inflation Lag Impact on Consumer Spending🧪

+From these test's, we are looking to see if Inflation as any causel affect on Consumer Spending.
+We start by identifying if there is any correlation between them with setting manual lags.
+I'm looking for negative values to see any inverse relationship but there are weak coefficience relationships across all the lags.

  *See link below to view the file ↓*
 * [Hypothesis Test With Granger Causality/ Pearson Correlation](https://github.com/Drook93/ONS-Govenment-Public-Spending-Forecast/tree/main/Hypothesis%20Test)